pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-pulumi-a-cloud-development-platform/index.md

 tags: ["Pulumi-News"]
 date: "2018-06-18"

-summary: "Ahoy!
+meta_desc: "Ahoy!
 Today we are thrilled to be announcing the launch of Pulumi, the Cloud Development Platform."
 ---

 Ahoy!